matteo65/ZedmeeHash/README.md

 ## Vulnerability
-Zedmee, like most non-cryptographic functions, is not secure because it is not specifically designed to be difficult to reverse by an adversary, making it unsuitable for cryptographic purposes.
+Zedmee, like most non-cryptographic functions, is non-secure because it is not specifically designed to be difficult to reverse by an adversary, making it unsuitable for cryptographic purposes.
 Its use is instead recommended in all other contexts where hash functions are used.
 However, since it uses 6 seeds of 32-bit values (used once in the initialization or instantiation), its security is given by the secrecy of these 6 seeds, the combination of which is 192 bits which make zeemee certainly less vulnerable than all the other non-cryptographic functions.

 ## Portability